mytechstuff/titan-coffee-run/docs/sales_graph_instructions.md

 # Sales Graph — Student Guide

-This document explains how the sales bar chart works and where to change values if you're learning JavaScript.
+This guide explains how the small sales bar chart works and where to change values.
+It's written for students learning vanilla JavaScript and SVG.

-Files:
+Files involved
-- `src/js/sales-graph.js` — the JavaScript module that renders the SVG chart.
+- `src/js/sales-graph.js` — the module that draws the chart into the SVG element `#chart-area`.
-- `sales.html` — the demo page that contains the chart `<svg>` element (`#chart-area`) and loads the module.
+- `sales.html` — the demo page that holds the SVG and loads the module.

-Data format
-- The module expects an array named `salesData` (attached to `window`) with the shape:
-  [{ quarter: 'Jan–Mar', amount: 2005.00 }, ...]
+Quick example (how to provide data)
-- Example (place before the module script tag in `sales.html`):
+1. In `sales.html`, before the module script tag, add:

 ```html
 <script>